merdoyovski/Modified-Blackjack_Reach-Bounty-Hack/README.md

 * Node.js, docker, docker-compose must be installed first.
 * Run the Algorand devnet using `$ REACH_CONNECTOR_MODE=ALGO ./reach devnet`.

-* Start the web server with either
+* Start the web-app with either
 `$ ./reach react`
 or
 `$ npm run start`

-* Open the **http://localhost:3000** on your browser, ports might differ in your computer Check the server terminal in case you can't see the server.
+* Open the **http://localhost:3000** on your browser, ports might differ in your computer.
+Check the server terminal in case you can't see the server.